TEALSK12/introduction-to-computer-science/culture_day_lesson_d.md

          * What was interesting?
         * Did you feel inspired or get ideas about possibilities jobs you could do in the future?
     * Together, write 1-2 paragraphs of reflection
+    * Each group can prepare a few powerpoint slides (or photos, brochures, or grab bag items) to capture findings and reflections, which can be used to share with peers.

  4.  **Share with peers**
 Ask each pair to share highlights, and key reflections,  with the class.